Behavior

 No, the real test is when she returns home to her empty condo, alone with her thoughts and vulnerabilities.

 It’s later in the day, and the funeral party has gathered for eats in the church rec hall.
 Now Amy is making nice with the family.
-She tells her mother how good she looks and she offers to take a nephew to London with her.
-Okay, she spoke in too loud a voice when she said the meatballs could have used a little cumin, and reaching for that second piece of cake after she just informed people of her diabetes may have raised eyebrows, but even cynical cousin Paula is flattered to hear they must “do lunch” sometime soon.
+She tells her mother how good she looks and fusses appropriately over her three nieces.
+Okay, reaching for that second piece of cake after she just informed people of her diabetes may have raised eyebrows, but even cynical cousin Paula is flattered to hear they must “do lunch” sometime soon.

 And I say to myself, what a wonderful world …